Anthony-Fiddes/fiddes.dev/content/posts/arch-on-the-lenovo-z13/index.md

 and then it's set back to my LUKS password.
 Not sure how to change this but I don't mind it I guess.

+## Laggy Touchpad

+I find that sometimes my touchpad is extremely laggy, and it seems significantly worse when I turn on my laptop while connected to power.
+If I disconnect my AC adapter and reboot, the touchpad returns to normal.

+Skimming the internet, it seems like it could be because I'm using a cheap USB-C charger I bought in another country.
+I also noticed the problem in Windows when I went to check if the problem was due to a missing firmware update (there were some updates available, but they didn't fix the issue).

+I don't really have a ton of insight for this one, I'll just go back to using my good chargers when I get back home ¯\_(ツ)_/¯

 ## Misc

 ### auto-cpufreq